johnportiz14/johnportiz14.github.io/_research/methane-on-mars.md

 This research seeks to move us towards a better of understanding of methane in Mars' atmosphere.
-It applies some of my previous work in terrestrial barometric pumping to the question of underground methane sources on Mars.
+It applies some of my previous work in terrestrial [barometric pumping](/research/baro-pumping/) to address the question of underground methane sources on Mars.

-## Article
+## Highlighted Article

 <b>Ortiz, J. P.</b>, Rajaram, H., Stauffer, P. H., Harp, D. R., Wiens, R. C., & Lewis, K. W. (2022).
 Barometric Pumping Through Fractured Rock: A Mechanism for Venting Deep Methane to Mars' Atmosphere. <i>Geophysical Research Letters</i>, 49(14), doi:10.1029/2022GL098946.